Episode

 .

-of it, striking the rock instead.
-When it hits the rock it knocks
+bounces off of it, striking the rock instead.
+When it hits the rock it knocks loose several shards

-up.
+which fly up.
 One of these becomes embedded in Guy's left hand.
-In addition,
+In addition, a large portion

-edge of the hatchet breaks away out of the center due to the force of the
+of the cutting edge of the hatchet breaks away out of the center due to the force of the contact)

 .